-The 30 Best Literature-Inspired Baby Names
+The 30 Best Literary Baby Names of All Time

 Show off your literary love with these book-inspired baby names.

 A good book can change your life, whether it’s Harry Potter or a Dostoyevsky novel that gets you hooked.
 For many parents-to-be, particularly those who want to bestow a meaningful name upon their child, drawing from great works of literature is a no-brainer.
-If you’re interested in paying homage to your favorite author or character, these literature-inspired baby names are classics that will sound just as respectable in adulthood as they do adorable on an infant.
+If you’re interested in paying homage to your favorite author or character, these literary baby names are classics that will sound just as respectable in adulthood as they do adorable on an infant.
 And when you want to hone those parenting skills, discover the 20 Easy Ways to Be a (Much) Better Mother.

 While George is a common enough name, it has a notable literary history.
 In addition to being the first name of authors Orwell, Saunders, and Eliot (her pen name, at least), George Emerson is also the romantic interest of protagonist Lucy Honeychurch in E.M.
 Forster’s A Room with a View.
 Reading isn’t the only way to make yourself a more interesting dinner party guest, however, so be sure to bone up on the 50 Awesome Facts About Everything.

 Zelda Fitzgerald, said to be the inspiration for Daisy Buchanan in her husband’s classic The Great Gatsby, may have had a brief life, but her name is still synonymous with literary talent and passion to this day.
+It’s a literary baby name with fire and pizzazz.

 What better moniker to give your child than that of Roald Dahl’s feisty, book-loving heroine?